The notice is posted to let creditors know the estate is in probate so they can come forward.

 It is usually posted in a newspaper with both local and national circulation to ensure creditors see it.

-A notice will contain the name of the person who passed away, the deadline for creditors to make clams, and the address they should contact
+A notice will contain the name of the person who passed away, the deadline for creditors to make claims, and the address they should contact

 After the deadline has passed, the executor can begin distributing assets, and so creditors may lose out.